kdy1493/Dev-Intrusion_detector/README.md

 This project leverages:
 - **YOLOv8** by Ultralytics for ultra-fast real-time person detection.
 - **SAM2** by Meta FAIR for pixel-precise segmentation and tracking.
-- **SAMURAI** by the University of Washington’s Information Processing Lab for motion-aware memory modeling.
+- **SAMURAI** by the University of Washington's Information Processing Lab for motion-aware memory modeling.
 - **DAM (Describe Anything Model)** by NVIDIA for concise natural language descriptions of subject actions or state changes in videos.

 ## Citation